What is Event Evaluation?

 Event visitors often want to know more about the event and the organisation running it.
-Offer a take away such as a Boucher, sign up to e news, social media sharing or a future gig guide where visitors can engage with your brand and share their experiences with friends and family.
+Offer a take away such as a Brochure, sign up to e news, social media sharing or a future gig guide where visitors can engage with your brand and share their experiences with friends and family.

 - Have the right event staff